atipongsena/-Line-AInutritionist-nestjs-backend/README.md

 - **Medical Disclaimer**: *KinGeng AI provides nutritional estimates and dietary suggestions for general wellness and educational purposes only.
 It is not intended as a substitute for professional clinical medical advice, diagnosis, or treatment.*

 <p align="center">
-  Built with ❤️ by the KinGeng AI Team • Bangkok University
+  Built with ❤️ by the KinGeng AI Team
 </p>